Daniel (Dan) Hickmott

 I have created a page that has a list of resources for teachers that want to start learning coding.
 These resources are high quality and beginner-friendy resources that we use, or recommend, in the professional learning programs that we run.

-Integrating Coding and Maths in K-12: Research and Practice
+Integrating Coding and Maths in K-12: Research and Practice (Open PDF)

 Presentation from talk given at Google's CS Education Partner Summit in 2017